 Here's what she had to say:

-Danica Dillon has accused Josh Duggar of brutally assaulting her during a paid sexual encounter.
-And years later, she still bears the emotional scars of the attack.
+Back in 2015, Danica Dillon accused Josh Duggar of brutally assaulting her during a paid sexual encounter.
+All these years later, she still bears the emotional scars of the attack.

 A Waking Nightmare

-Dillon - whose real name is Ashley Johnston - claimed in a lawsuit four years ago that Josh choked her, spit on her, and called her "worthless" after paying her for sex.
+Dillon - whose real name is Ashley Johnston - claimed in a lawsuit that Josh choked her, spit on her, and called her "worthless" after paying her for sex.